mjfreelancing/AllOverIt/DocFx/docs/AllOverIt/Aspects/overview.md

 > The custom interceptor cannot be sealed and it must have a default constructor.

-## Method Interceptor Handlers
+## Method-Level Interceptors
 It isn't always desirable to use a single interceptor for a given class.
 - You may only want to intercept a subset of the methods available on the class.
 - Trying to apply a strategy within `BeforeInvoke()` and `AfterInvoke()` can become quite difficult to manage over time.
 - Using a different interceptor for each method is preferred as it takes on the "Single Responsibility Principle".
 Your code will not only be cleaner but it will also be easier to test.

-Class interceptors implement `InterceptorBase<TService>` but these will have their  `BeforeInvoke()` and `AfterInvoke()` methods called for every method that is invoked on the class being decorated.
+Class-level interceptors implement `InterceptorBase<TService>` but these will have their  `BeforeInvoke()` and `AfterInvoke()` methods called for every method that is invoked on the class being decorated.
 Method filtering is achieved by instead using `MethodInterceptor<TService>` and registering one or more method handlers.

 Consider the scenario where you want to register a handler per method on this `ISecretService` interface: